 - Water pressure against the external surfaces of the walls

-Any of these issues can cause movement in the foundations, resulting in bowing and cracking of the basement walls, seepage of water into the home, the growth and odour of mildew and ultimately the risk of collapse.
+Any of these issues can cause movement in the foundations, resulting in bowing and cracking of the basement walls, seepage of water into the home, the growth and odor of mildew and ultimately the risk of collapse.